FranciscoLlobet/efm32-freertos-zig/README.md

 The current version of `MISO` boasts a set of features, including:

 - read configuration files from a SD card,
+- provide configuration persistance using non-volatile memory (NVM),
 - connect to a designated WiFi AP,
-- get a sNTP timestamp from an internet server,
+- get a sNTP timestamp from an internet server and run a real-time clock (RTC),
 - provide a basic secured LWM2M service client with connection management,
-- provide a basic MQTT service client (QOS0 and QOS1 support),
+- provide a basic MQTT service client (QOS0 and QOS1 support, QOS2 experimental),
 - provide a HTTP file download client for configuration and firmware updates
 - mbedTLS PSK and x509 certificate authentication tested with DTLS,
 - Watchdog
+- Bootloader

 ## Non-Features